Set-to-Set: An extension of the Seq-to-Seq paradigm using attention

 3 Models

-Now we will introduce potential solutions to Set-to-Set problem1 introduced earlier.
+Now we will introduce potential solutions to Set-to-Set problem introduced earlier.

 • 1 In our case of sorting numbers, it would be more accurate to call it a Set-to-Seq problem, but we’ll use “Set-to-Set” in this articles to emphasize the non-sequential data.